 - Athletic Packet Information (please return the Pius X Office before 1st day of practice):

 4. Medical Consent to Treat Form

-For Contact Sports (Football, Volleyball, Softball, Basketball, Wrestling, Divers, Baseball, Soccer, Pole Vaulters, and Cheerleaders):
+(Football, Volleyball, Softball, Basketball, Wrestling, Divers, Baseball, Soccer, Pole Vaulters, and Cheerleaders)

 If you have any questions please contact Drew Erks, Athletic Trainer

-Drew Erks, MSEd, ATC has been providing Athletic Training services to the Pius X Community for 9 years, and has been an Athletic Trainer for over 16 years.
-Collaborating with other Healthcare Providers (Physical Therapists, Orthopaedic Surgeons, Family Practice Dr’s, Physcian Assistants, etc), Pius X Students have primary access to Sports Medicine care on a daily basis.
-This includes, but is not limited to: On-Field Emergency Care, Injury Assessments, Nuerocognitive (ImPACT) testing, Rehabilitation, Injury Prevention, and referrals to other licensed Healthcare Providers.
+Drew Erks, MSEd, ATC has been providing Athletic Training services to the Pius X Community for 11 years, and has been an Athletic Trainer for over 20 years.
+Collaborating with other Healthcare Providers (Physical Therapists, Orthopaedic Surgeons, Family Practice Dr’s, Physcian Assistants, etc).
+Pius X Students have primary access to Sports Medicine care on a daily basis.
+This includes, but is not limited to: On-Field Emergency Care, Injury Assessments, Nuerocognitive (SWAY) testing, Rehabilitation, Injury Prevention, and referrals to other licensed Healthcare Provider.